E-G-C/avs-workshop-step-by-step/module-3-intro.md

 array-based and vSphere replication ([learn more](https://docs.vmware.com/en/Site-Recovery-Manager/8.3/com.vmware.srm.admin.doc/GUID-35BBE965-ADC3-4E6E-A094-3D0037DA8528.html)).
-AVS Private Clouds run on hyperconverged physical infrastructure powered by VMWare’s first-party storage virtualization software, vSAN.
+AVS Private Clouds run on hyperconverged physical infrastructure powered by VMware’s first-party storage virtualization software, vSAN.
 As such, **the only replication technology that can be used with SRM in AVS is vSphere replication, which does not require storage arrays**.
 With vSphere replication, the storage source and target can be any storage device. vSphere Replication is configured